irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Mission**:

 This platform enables users to input basic information about new YouTube channels (such as video category and like-dislike ratio), as well as a desired time period, and make predictions of the future subscriber number in the input time period.
-The model will utilize the data of mature YouTube channels to find the most similar channels given input statistics, and use their information as a guideline to evaluate the potential subscribers of the new channel.
+The model will utilize the data of mature YouTube channels to find the most similar growth path of the new channels, and use their information as a guideline to evaluate the potential subscribers of the new channel.

 **Success criteria**: